WNP-3 and WNP-5: History

 Equipment at WNP-3 was preserved to allow a restart of construction if regional energy demand warranted it.
 In 1994, the WPPSS board adopted a resolution to terminate WNP-3, and preservation funding was discontinued in 1995.
 Construction Permit CPPR-154 was terminated in 1999 and the ownership of the site was transferred to the Satsop Redevelopment Project.

+Site reuse and redevelopment

 Under contemporary plans, none of the existing structures were slated for demolition, although some equipment (such as the WNP-3 turbine) was to be removed and existing buildings were to be reconfigured to support the conversion of the site to an industrial, business or research park.
 Approximately 22 acre of the site were retained by WPPSS for development of a combustion turbine electric generating plant, which later came to fruition as the combined-cycle Grays Harbor Energy Center.
 Grays Harbor provides 650 MW of electric generation and came on-line in 2008, with an additional 650 MW of generation approved but not yet constructed.

+In 2018, the grounds were used to store thousands of diesel Volkswagen vehicles that had been recalled as a result of the company's emissions scandal.